Devès Massif

-The Devès is a vast basalt plateau in the Velay mountains of the Massif Central, located in Haute-Loire, forming a natural region of France.
+The Devès Massif is a vast basalt plateau in the Velay mountains of the Massif Central, located in Haute-Loire, forming a natural region of France.
 It reaches its highest point at Mont Devès at an altitude of 1,421 meters.

 Toponomy

 Devès is an Occitan term that refers to a "forbidden forest, protected," meaning it is not exploited.

 Geography

 Location

 The Devès is bordered to the west by the upper Allier valley and the Margeride mountains, to the north by the Livradois mountains, to the northeast by the Meygal massif, and to the east by the upper Loire valley and the Vivarais mountains.

 Geology

-The Devès massif, which is more of a high plateau, is one of the three volcanic massifs of Velay, the other two being the Mézenc massif and the Meygal.
+The Devès Massif, which is more of a high plateau, is one of the three volcanic massifs of Velay, the other two being the Mézenc massif and the Meygal.

 It is the largest basalt plateau in the Massif Central.
 The first eruptions are dated to 6 million years ago, but most of the volcanic activity occurred between 3.5 and 0.6 million years ago, with two peaks at 1 and 2 million years ago.